ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/multi-level-line-discounts.md

 For each discount level, @@name first determines at most one applicable line discount by using the [Determine line discount](determine-line-discount.md) algorithm.

-After the line discounts for the individual levels are selected, their discount percentages can be accumulated in cascade in the **Line Standard Discount Percent** field.
+After the line discounts for the individual levels are selected, their discount percentages are accumulated in cascade in the **Line Standard Discount Percent** field.

 Line discounts can be defined for three discount levels: